-This medication is most often prescribed as a film designed to dissolve under the tongue.
-Film strips enter the bloodstream faster than other types of medication, which might need to be digested, and this approach to medication is both easier to supervise and less likely to be abused or tampered with.
-This allows medicine to bind to the brain quickly, so you get relief fast.
+This medication is often prescribed as a film designed to dissolve under the tongue.
+Film strips enter the bloodstream quickly.
+This approach is easier to supervise and makes Suboxone less likely to be misused or tampered with.

-This article can help you identify Suboxone film strips, along with generic versions of buprenorphine/naloxone medication.
+Here's what you should know to identify Suboxone film strips, along with generic versions of buprenorphine/naloxone medication:

 There are two basic strengths for the brand name sublingual film with about a 4:1 ratio of buprenorphine to naloxone.
-Each strip contains 8 mg of buprenorphine and 2 mg of naloxone; 2 mg of buprenorphine has 0.5 mg of naloxone.
+Each strip contains either:

-There are a few generic film strips containing a combination of buprenorphine and naloxone in roughly the same ratio as brand name Suboxone.
+Generic film strips containing a combination of buprenorphine and naloxone in roughly the same ratio as brand-name Suboxone are available.

 Always take your medication as directed.
 Do not chew, swallow, move, or tamper with film strips while they are dissolving under your tongue or against your cheek.